Dr. Brent Knight

 During his presidency at LCC, Dr. Knight has focused his efforts on student success-offering programs and training courses relevant to the 21st century workforce.
 His unique job-training program, Get a Skill, Get a Job or Your Money Back, was featured nationally on CNN and in Time magazine.
 Additionally, Dr. Knight has been a steadfast advocate of affordable tuition and responsible student loan debt.
 Lansing Community College was named Michigan's best community college in 2016.

 On May 20, 2015, Lansing Mayor, Virg Bernero, recognized Dr. Knight for his visionary leadership by awarding him with the "Mayor's Cup for Civic Excellence."
 Additionally, President Knight received the "Exemplary CEO/Board Award" from the American Association of Community Colleges in 2014.
 Dr. Knight has also been recognized by People Magazine, the Chicago Sun-Times, the Chicago Tribune, and the American Council on Education as "A national leader in higher education."

 Dr. Knight earned a bachelor's degree in business administration from Ferris State University, a master's degree in business and community college teaching from Western Michigan University (WMU) and a doctorate in educational leadership from WMU before becoming a visiting scholar in strategic planning at the University of Michigan.
-Dr. Knight has also served the community as Chairman of Fredrick Meijer Gardens in Grand Rapids, Mich. and was awarded an honorary doctorate of public service by Ferris State University in 2012.
+Dr. Knight has also served the community as Chairman of Fredrick Meijer Gardens in Grand Rapids. and was awarded an honorary doctorate of public service by Ferris State University in 2012.

-President Knight currently resides in the Herrmann House on campus with his wife Risé who is also an educator.
+President Knight resides in the Herrmann House on campus with his wife Risé who is also an educator.

 Phone: (517) 483-1851